Card: Upper Deck Collector’s Choice 1994

 By 1996 Gary was out of football, but returned in 1997 to play for the Chargers.
 He’d fit in well with the Chargers, running for 945 yards in 14 games.
 (He’d lose comeback player of the year honors to Jerome Bettis.)
 Brown kept running and sign as a free agent with the New York Giants for 1998.
 He’d endear himself to Giants fans with his churning style, rushing for a career high 1063 yards.
 (The 4 seasons between 1000 yard efforts was for a while an NFL record.)
 He’d play 2 games into 1999 for the Giants before losing the rest of the season on injured reserve, where he’d subsequently retire.

-After retirement he went into coaching and has worked his way up from the high school level and into college where he coached runningbacks at Rutgers in 2008.
-(He’s also a member of the NFL’s minority coaching fellowship.)
-In 2009 he moved on to the Browns where as of this post in 2011 he works on the coaching staff as their runningbacks coach.
+After retirement he went into coaching and worked his way up from the high school level and into college where he coached runningbacks at Rutgers in 2008.
+In 2009 he moved on to the Browns where he worked on the coaching staff as their runningbacks coach- a role he held through 2012.
+He’d then join the Cowboys in 2013 in the same capacity, holding that role through 2019.
+After a battle with cancer, Gary decided to coach again, this time at Wisconsin in 2021.